AkselGlyholt/FalsterWebsite/README.md

 This is an ongoing project for one of my classes.
 We have to find places around where I live and try to sell a tour to the places.

 # Look at build version
-Linked will be placed here when it's done
+Link will be placed here when it's done